Private Security

 Division of Licensure and Regulatory Services

 - As a reminder, an application and applicable fees must be submitted online prior to scheduling a fingerprint appointment.
-All fingerprints received prior to submitting an application and fees will not be accepted, and you will be required to submit new fingerprints when or after an application is submitted.
+All fingerprints received prior to submitting an application and fees will not be accepted, and you will be required to submit new fingerprints after your application is submitted.
 Also, all criminal history records will be destroyed if received without an application and fees.

 Attention: Criminal History Background Checks